Four huge outdoor spaces to watch the Euros this month

 [title]

 Is football coming finally coming home?
-No one knows, but England’s Euros dream continues this Saturday with their quarter-final against Ukraine.
-Watch the drama unfold on a massive screen with cold beer on tap at these cavernous spots
+No one knows, but England’s Euros dream continues (at the time of writing) with their semi-final against Denmark tonight, then… wait for it… the final against Italy at Wembley on Sunday night.
+Watch the drama unfold on a massive screen with cold beer on tap at these cavernous spots.

 Vinegar Yard